aacimov/django-posts/README.rst

 1. Add "posts" to your INSTALLED_APPS setting like this::

     INSTALLED_APPS = [
-        modeltranslation, # included before all other apps ...
+        'modeltranslation', # included before all other apps ...
         'autoslug', # AutoSlug model field to auto-generate slug 'model_utils', # model utilities (TimestampedModel mixin for created and modified fields)